THE FOLLOWING ABSTRACT SUMMARISES PROGRESS DURING 2007

 The treatments that have been the subject of a CF Foundation Phase III trial are awarded either A or B recommendation.
 It is quite surprising that even in 2007 the early eradication treatment of Pseudomonas is not considered in a document on inhaled therapy.
 Not all would agree with the grading of prophylactic anti-Staphylococcal antibiotics for which there is a European trial (Weaver et al, 1995 above) and a wealth of European experience.

-Dr Patrick Flume (figure 6) works at the Medical University of South Carolina where he is Professor of Medicine and Pediatrics.
+Dr Patrick Flume (fig. 11) works at the Medical University of South Carolina where he is Professor of Medicine and Pediatrics.
 He is also Director of the CF Centre there.
 He is co-chair of the Pulmonary Practice Guidelines Committee of the CF Foundation and very active in CF care and research.

 Fridge JL, Conrad C, Gerson L, Castillo RO, Cox K. Risk factors for small bowel bacterial overgrowth in cystic fibrosis.
 J Pediatr Gastroenterol Nutr 2007; 44:212-218.[PubMed]